fogbender/b2b-saaskit/src/content/setup/propelauth.md

 NOTE: to exit Doppler CLI after setting the value, type Shift+Enter twice, then type "." (period).
 Run `doppler secrets` to make sure the value of PUBLIC_AUTH_URL looks good - set it again (step 2 above) if you see any extra newlines.

+3. Copy "Public (Verifier) Key" and set `PROPELAUTH_VERIFIER_KEY` to that value.

+4. Click on "Create New API Key" give it a name "b2b localhost" and copy the key, set `PROPELAUTH_API_KEY` to that value.

-3. Restart `doppler run yarn dev` to move to the next section of the tutorial.
+5. Restart `doppler run yarn dev` to move to the next section of the tutorial.